PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 ### How are block rewards distributed?

 Block rewards are distributed proportionally to all validators relative to their voting power.
-This means that even though each validator gains FX with each reward, all validators will maintain equal weight over time.
+This means that even though each validator gains PUNDIAI with each reward, all validators will maintain equal weight over time.

 Let us take an example where we have 10 validators with equal voting power and a commission rate of 1%.
-Let us also assume that the reward for a block is 1000 FX and that each validator has 20% of self-bonded FX.
+Let us also assume that the reward for a block is 1000 PUNDIAI and that each validator has 20% of self-bonded PUNDIAI.
 These tokens do not go directly to the proposer.
 Instead, they are evenly distributed among validators based on their total weight.
-So now each validator's pool has 100 FX.
-These 100 FX will be distributed according to each participant's stake:
+So now each validator's pool has 100 PUNDIAI.
+These 100 PUNDIAI will be distributed according to each participant's stake:

-* Commission: `100*80%*1% = 0.8 FX`
+* Commission: `100*80%*1% = 0.8 PUNDIAI`
-* Validator gets: `100*20% + Commission = 20.8 FX`
+* Validator gets: `100*20% + Commission = 20.8 PUNDIAI`
-* All delegators get: `100*80% - Commission = 79.2 FX`
+* All delegators get: `100*80% - Commission = 79.2 PUNDIAI`

-Then, each delegator can claim their part of the 79.2 FX in proportion to their stake in the validator's staking pool.
+Then, each delegator can claim their part of the 79.2 PUNDIAI in proportion to their stake in the validator's staking pool.

 ### How are fees distributed?